 While in law school, I clerked for the Honorable Alfred Nance, retired Chief Judge of the Circuit Court for Baltimore City.

-I am admitted to practice in the state courts within the State of Maryland, in the Federal District Court of Maryland, in the District of Columbia and before the United States Tax Court.
+I am admitted to practice in the state courts within the State of Maryland, in the Federal District Court of Maryland, in the District of Columbia, and before the United States Tax Court.

 As a member of the Baltimore County Bar, I serve on the Pro Bono and Estate & Trust Committees.
 I enjoy giving back to the communities I serve and actively participate in Pro Bono workshops throughout Maryland, providing free legal advice to residents in need.

-In 2012, I was presented with Volunteer of the Year Award for my longstanding work with the Maryland Volunteer Lawyers Services (MVLS) Program in areas of law including bankruptcy, tax controversy, family law, estate planning and foreclosure prevention.
+In 2012, I was presented with the Volunteer of the Year Award for my longstanding work with the Maryland Volunteer Lawyers Services (MVLS) Program in areas of law including bankruptcy, tax controversy, family law, estate planning, and foreclosure prevention.
 In 2013, I was awarded a Certificate of Appreciation from Governor Martin O'Malley and Chief Judge Robert M. Bell in recognition of my services with the Maryland Foreclosure Prevention Pro Bono Project.

 LL.M. in Taxation - University of Baltimore, School of Law, 2003

 J.D. - University of Baltimore, School of Law

 B.A. - John Jay College of Criminal Justice, 1997